Pregnancy & Parenting

 Get 3 for 2 on all products and free UK delivery when you shop with us.

-Vitamin D In Your Diet During A Vegan Pregnancy
+Vitamin D Intake During a Vegan Pregnancy

 We source vitamin D from sunlight, but it is also contained in foods fortified with vitamin D, including some breakfast cereals and fat spreads.
 However, as vitamin D is found only in a small number of foods, it is difficult to get enough from foods that naturally contain vitamin D and fortified foods alone.

-Getting Calcium During A Vegan Pregnancy
+Calcium Intake During a Vegan Pregnancy

 Another thing you need to look out for if you’re pregnant and a vegan is getting enough calcium, as non-vegans get most of their calcium from dairy foods like milk, cheese and butter.